 Note: The list of the most important and frequently asked questions and answers regarding the Corona pandemic is not exhaustive and will be updated as necessary.

-Does the obligation to work no longer apply if I depend on public transport and cannot or do not wish to use it?
+Will my obligation to work be waived if I am dependent on public transport and am unable or unwilling to use it?

-Will I be released from work if I have to look after my children due to the closure of their day care center or school?
+Will I be granted leave from work if I am required to care for my children due to kindergarten or school closures?